DataDog/integrations-core/gunicorn/README.md

 ### Connect Gunicorn to DogStatsD

 Since version 19.1, Gunicorn [provides an option](http://docs.gunicorn.org/en/stable/settings.html#statsd-host) to send its metrics to a StatsD daemon.
-As with many Gunicorn options, you can either pass it to `gunicorn` on the CLI or set it in your app's config file (if it uses one).
-Configure your app to send metrics to DogStatsD at `localhost:8125`, and restart the app.
+As with many Gunicorn options, you can either pass it to `gunicorn` on the CLI (`--statsd-host`) or set it in your app's configuration file (`statsd_host`).
+Configure your app to send metrics to DogStatsD at `"localhost:8125"`, and restart the app.

 # Validation